Certificate in eHealth (SPA)Special Purpose Award (Level 8)

 For further information on studying eHealth at GMIT Mayo, check out our flyer here.

-This one semester course is delivered over 78 hours in a part-time flexible format through a combination of traditional in class lecturing and online modes.
+This one semester course is delivered over 78 hours in an online format through a combination of traditional in class lecturing and online modes.

 The module learning outcomes are as follows:

 - Distinguish between data, information, knowledge and business/process intelligence in a healthcare environment.